nucypher/nucypher/docs/source/threshold/threshold_overview.rst

 the work token for staking on the Threshold Network, and allows for participation in `DAO governance <https://blog.threshold.network/thresholds-governance-structure-and-the-upcoming-council-elections/>`_.

-The Threshold Network `dashboard <https://dashboard.threshold.network/upgrade.>`_ can be used to upgrade from NU to T.
+The `Threshold Network Dashboard <https://dashboard.threshold.network/upgrade.>`_ can be used to upgrade from NU to T.

 The upgrade from NU to T is also available via directly interacting with the vending machine smart contracts deployed on mainnet.
 The NU -> T vending machine contract address is https://etherscan.io/address/0x1CCA7E410eE41739792eA0A24e00349Dd247680e.